-K. Respondent Party The Respondent is the person alleged to have violated this policy.
+- K. Respondent Party The Respondent is the person alleged to have violated this policy. - III.

-III.
 Mandatory Employee Reporting of Sexual Assault, Sexual Misconduct and Sexual Harassment Any employee or volunteer of the College who learns of a sexual assault, sexual misconduct or sexual harassment must, within 24 hours of receiving the information, report it to the Title IX Coordinator.
-Employees who are must, within 24 hours of receiving the information, report it to the Title IX Coordinator.
 Employees who are statutorily prohibited from reporting such information, such as licensed health-care professionals, licensed clinical counselors, and the Chaplain/Ombudsperson are exempt from this requirement.